Skip to content

 Ancient and Traditional Practices

-• Ancient Egypt: Herbs like fenugreek were consumed for libido.
+• Ancient Egypt: Herbs like fenugreek were believed to boost libido and male fertility.

-• India: The Kama Sutra contains numerous recipes and rituals involving aphrodisiac foods, herbs, and animal products.
+• India: The Kama Sutra cites specific recipes and rituals for sexual enhancement, including aphrodisiac foods and plant preparations.

-• China: Ginseng and other medicinal plants were revered as sexual vitality tonics in traditional Chinese medicine.
+• China: Ginseng and various medicinal herbs have been revered as sexual vitality tonics for centuries in traditional Chinese medicine (TCM).

-• Greece and Rome: Oysters, honey, and wine were linked with sexual vigor.
+• Greece and Rome: Foods like oysters, figs, honey, and wine were mythologically linked to sexual vigor and pleasure.

-• Spices and exotic herbs were valued for their supposed ability to arouse passion.
+• Spices and rare herbs imported from distant lands were valued for their alleged ability to ignite passion.

 Did you know?
-The use of saffron as a sexual stimulant can be traced back to ancient Persia, where it was incorporated into perfumes, medicines, and foods.
+The use of saffron as a sexual stimulant dates back to ancient Persia, where it was blended into perfumes, tonics, and food dishes for its reputed aphrodisiac properties.

 Types of Aphrodisiacs